skip to content

 00:19:02 - Anthony Campolo

-So let's scroll down.
-Do you already have those two installed on Brew?
-I'm sure you've got FFmpeg, but do you have yt-dlp?
+Yeah.
+So, let's scroll down.
+Yeah.
+So, do you already have those two installed on Brew?

-I'm pretty sure I do, but let me just run it just in case.
-And while that's going on, we can chat a bit.
+I'm pretty sure I do.
+But let me just run it just in case.
+While that's going on, we can chat a bit.
+The—

 00:19:21 - Anthony Campolo

-npm install — that's installing.
-Actually, go to the package.json so people can see some of the dependencies.
-It includes SDKs for two LLMs — OpenAI and Anthropic's Claude — and then two transcription services, Deepgram and AssemblyAI.
-Then it's got node-llama-cpp in there that doesn't actually do anything yet.
-I haven't written that code, but eventually it's going to be able to reach out to a local LLM.
-Then Commander.js — you know Commander.js.
+and then npm i, that's installing.
+Actually, go to the package.json so people can see what some of the dependencies are here.
+So it includes SDKs for two LLMs, OpenAI and Anthropic's Claude, and then two transcription services, which is DeepGram and AssemblyAI.
+Okay.
+And then it's got node-llama-cpp in there.
+That doesn't actually do anything yet.
+I haven't written that code.
+But eventually it's going to be able to reach out to a local LLM.
+And then, Commander.js.
+You know Commander.js?

 00:19:59 - Nick Taylor